 To request PLAR for an eligible course, follow these steps:

 - Obtain the George Brown College course outline from the department co-ordinator.

-- Use the course outline to complete the PLAR Self-assessment Word form that can be found on the Prior Learning Assessment and Recognition (PLAR) web page of the main George Brown College website.
+- Use the course outline to complete the PLAR Self-assessment Word form that can be found on the college-wide Prior Learning Assessment and Recognition (PLAR) web page.

-- If you are confident that you can meet the course learning outcomes through your prior learning after completing the self-assessment form, complete the Application for Prior Learning Assessment and Recognition (PLAR) PDF form that can be found on the Prior Learning Assessment and Recognition (PLAR) web page of the main George Brown College website.
-Alternatively, you can pick up a copy of the form at a Student Service Centre.
+- If you are confident that you can meet the course learning outcomes through your prior learning after completing the self-assessment form, complete the Application for Prior Learning Assessment and Recognition (PLAR) PDF form that can be found on the college-wide Prior Learning Assessment and Recognition (PLAR) web page.

-- Return your signed application form and receipt of payment to the department co-ordinator.
-At that time, the co-ordinator will advise you on how you will need to complete your PLAR assessment and will establish a timeline for completion.
+- Once your PLAR application is processed, the co-ordinator will advise you on how you will need to complete your PLAR assessment and will establish a timeline for completion.
 Your learning may be assessed by one, or a combination of, the following methods:

 - case studies